palmerabollo/rest-confidence/README.md

 This is a uber-simple but powerful configuration server.

 Tired of configuring many components in many different environments? rest-confidence helps you centralize your configuration and expose it as a REST service.
-Go home early.
+You can easily use it as a service directory.

 It uses [confidence](https://github.com/spumko/confidence), with all it niceties now remotelly accesible using a simple REST service.

-configuration example
+Configuration example
 ---------------------

 ```